laravel-ja/ja-docs-11.x/original-en/validation.md

 <a name="customizing-the-redirect-location"></a>
 #### Customizing the Redirect Location

-As previously discussed, a redirect response will be generated to send the user back to their previous location when form request validation fails.
+When form request validation fails, a redirect response will be generated to send the user back to their previous location.
 However, you are free to customize this behavior.
 To do so, define a `$redirect` property on your form request:

     /**
      * The URI that users should be redirected to if validation fails.